-When departing from Rome, you have various train station options to start your journey from including Roma Termini, Roma Tiburtina and Roma Ostiense.
-When arriving in Geneva, you can end your route in train stations like Genève and Geneva.
+When departing from Rome, you have various train station options to start your route from including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When arriving in Geneva, you can end your journey in train stations like Genève and Geneva.

 Omio customers book a train from Roma Termini to Genève most frequently for this route.